 - Increase aeration

-- Use nitrate removing filter media
+- Use nitrate-removing filter media

 Even in cases of sudden exposure to high nitrates, it is possible to reduce the effect of the nitrates, thus giving the fish a fighting chance of survival.
 The key thing to keep in mind is to not make another sudden change.
-Ideally nitrate levels in a freshwater aquarium should be kept below 20 mg/l.
+Ideally, nitrate levels in a freshwater aquarium should be kept below 20 mg/l.
 However, any changes should occur slowly, at a rate of change that is less than 50 mg/l change per day.

-- Request nitrate values before buying fish
+- Ask about the recommended nitrate values before buying fish

 - Keep live plants in the tank

-- Do not overfeed, remove uneaten food promptly
+- Do not overfeed; remove uneaten food promptly

 - Do not overstock your aquarium